-For most business owners the thought of completing a business plan outline conjures images of an unpleasant experience ... like a root canal treatment!
+For most business owners the thought of completing a business plan outline conjures up thoughts of unpleasant life experiences ... something like a root canal treatment!

 And once it is written down it can be reviewed by you and others.
 The planning process makes you think about assumptions, assess risks and flesh out any half-baked ideas.

 What is a business plan outline and why is it needed?

 A business plan is the product of a process which systematically evaluates the proposed business business or idea and should be seen as an essential ingredient for any proposed business venture.